 "Postpartum deaths, which include deaths between 1 day and 1 year after birth, represent more than half of all maternal deaths" (Spelke & Werner, 2018).
-This means that a mother dies every two minutes (WHO, 2025).
+This means that one mother dies every two minutes (WHO, 2025).
 Shockingly, "suicide accounts for up to 26% of maternal deaths" (Cresswell et al., 2025).
-This period is pivotal - it encompasses both positive and negative aspects of motherhood.
-While it can be a time of joy, the intense emotional and physical adjustments, coupled with sociocultural pressures, significantly increase vulnerability to mental health disorders.
-Postpartum Depression affects up to 20% of mothers and possibly many more, as it is believed that up to half of cases remain undiagnosed (Carlson et al. 2025).
-Importantly, recent findings reveal that social support is a significant protective factor for postpartum depression, and the variety of support-giving providers in a woman's social network is important (Refaeli et al., 2024).
+The postpartum period is pivotal, as it encompasses both the positive and negative aspects of motherhood.
+While it can be a time of joy, the intense emotional and physical adjustments, combined with sociocultural pressures, significantly increase vulnerability to mental health disorders.
+Postpartum Depression affects up to 20% of mothers and possibly many more, as it is believed that up to half of the cases remain undiagnosed (Carlson et al. 2025).
+Importantly, recent findings reveal that social support is a significant protective factor for postpartum depression, with the diversity of support providers in a woman's social network enhancing its effect (Refaeili et al., 2024).